ishimwepati/To-Do-list/README.md

 ### Key Features <a name="key-features"></a>

 > - Added Linters
+> - CRUD added (Add, Remove, Edit and Keep a Task)
 > - Added ES6
 > - Added HTML
 > - Added Javascript
 > - CSS added
+> - Preserved datain the LocalStorage
 > - Added HTML syntx from JS

 <p align="right">(<a href="#readme-top">back to top</a>)</p>